About

-Short Biography
+Short biography

 I grew up in a rural town in Kyoto, Japan, surrounded by mountains that sparked my early curiosity about the world.
-I played baseball passionately until elbow injuries forced me to stop at 15, after which I took up badminton and Double Dutch — eventually becoming a world champion of Double Dutch in 2014.
+I played baseball passionately until elbow injuries forced me to stop at 15, after which I took up badminton and Double Dutch, eventually becoming a world champion of Double Dutch in 2014.

-Outside of astronomy, I enjoy traveling, playing sports, photography, camping, and board games — but above all,
+Outside of astronomy, I enjoy traveling, playing sports, photography, camping, and board games.
+Above all, I find joy in sharing simple good times with good people.

 Curriculum Vitae

-Work Experience
+Work experience

 • 2025–present: Assistant Professor, University of Toronto, Canada